 Barracuda WAF-as-a-Service has two modes: Monitor mode and Block mode.
-The difference lies in what Barracuda’s Cloud Scrubbing Centers do with traffic that is detected as malicious.
+The difference lies in what Barracuda Networks' Cloud Scrubbing Centers do with traffic that is detected as malicious.

-- In Monitor Mode, Barracuda WAF-as-a-Service detects malicious traffic, but forwards it on unmodified to your application server.Your application server is still vulnerable to attacks.The malicious traffic is logged and you can view it on the Firewall Logs page, described in Access and Firewall Logs.
+- In Monitor Mode, Barracuda WAF-as-a-Service detects malicious traffic, but forwards it on unmodified to your application server.Your application server is still vulnerable to attacks.The malicious traffic is logged and you can view it on the Firewall Logs page, described in Access, Firewall, and Event Logs.

 - In Block Mode, Barracuda WAF-as-a-Service detects malicious traffic and blocks it.
 Your application server does not receive this traffic and is safe from attacks.